GaloisInc/saw-script/README.md

     `PATH`.
 Z3 binaries are available at
     https://github.com/Z3Prover/z3/releases

-  * **Developers**:
-    optionally, create a `build-sandbox-version-pins.txt` and pin the revisions of dependencies as necessary by adding lines like

-        <dependency name> <committish>

-    See the `pin` function in `build-sandbox.sh` for more details.
-The release branches already include a known-to-work `build-sandbox-versions-pins.txt`,
-    so you can get a stable build by checking out a release branch (e.g.
-    `git checkout release-0.2`).

-    To create a `build-sandbox-versions-pins.txt` for the current state of the dependencies, do

-        for d in deps/*; \
-          do (cd $d && echo -n "$(basename "$d") "; git rev-parse HEAD); \
-        done > build-sandbox-version-pins.txt

-    and then

-        git add --force build-sandbox-version-pins.txt

-    if you are in a new release branch.

   * Setup a `stack.yaml` for your OS and preferred GHC.

     Choose one of the Stack YAML config files and link it to